symfony/symfony-docs/scheduler.rst

 Custom Triggers
 ~~~~~~~~~~~~~~~

-Custom triggers allow to configure any frequency dynamically.
+Custom triggers allow you to configure any frequency dynamically.
 They are created
 as services that implement :class:`Symfony\\Component\\Scheduler\\Trigger\\TriggerInterface`.

 For example, if you want to send customer reports daily except for holiday periods::